Research and Development

-In a temporary effort to boost the economy in 1981, the federal government sought to use the passage of the Research and Experimentation credit to reward businesses for investing in research.
+1981 Economic Recovery Tax Act: In a temporary effort to boost the economy in 1981, the federal government sought to use the passage of the Economic Recovery Act incentives to reward businesses for investing in research and developing new products, processes, formulations, technology, techniques and innovations.
 With the rapid changes in technology in the past decades, companies across multiple industries have seen increasing challenges to constantly innovate their products or processes to compete across a global economy.
 Business owners small and large understand the expensive and time-consuming risks that drastic innovations pose and thus, often failing—yielding no financial return on investment.

-Recognizing the need to create jobs domestically and maintain global economic competitiveness, Congress has extended the R&D Incentives more than a dozen times over subsequent years making them permanent with the passage of the PATH Act of 2015.
-In addition to becoming permanent, the Protecting Americans from Tax Hikes act expanded R&D Tax Incentives provisions to start-ups and small businesses.
-The R&D incentives are now available to any U.S. business that spends time and resources on new development, improvements, or technological advancements in an effort to improve upon its products or processes.
-The incentive could also be available to American Business owners who have improved upon the performance, functionality, reliability, or quality of existing products or trade processes.
+Recognizing the need to create jobs domestically and maintain global economic competitiveness, Congress has extended the economic Recovery Act incentives and more than a dozen times over subsequent years making them permanent with the passage of the PATH Act of 2015.
+In addition to becoming permanent, the Protecting Americans from Tax Hikes act expanded R&D incentives and credit provisions to start-ups and small businesses.
+The R&D incentives and credits are now available to any U.S. business that spends time and resources on new development, improvements, or technological advancements in an effort to improve upon its products or processes.
+The credit could also be available to American Business owners who have improved upon the performance, functionality, reliability, or quality of existing products or trade processes.

 Employee Retention Tax Credit: In order to provide economic relief to businesses and individuals during the Coronavirus pandemic, the CARES (Coronavirus Aid, Relief and Economic Security) Act was signed into law in March 2020.
 This $370 billion stimulus package makes funding available to small companies, which can be used to allow certain employers who retain employees during the crisis, to claim a tax credit.